NicholasMamo/EvenTDT/docs/_sources/consumers.rst.txt

 Queue data is consumed by consumers.
 Each consumer dequeues the accumulated data and processes it or outputs it.
+There are various base classes for consumers, covering both real-time and buffered consumption.

 .. automodule:: queues.consumers.consumer
    :members: